emberjs/guides/source/templates/rendering-with-helpers.md

   // We are setting templateName manually here to the default value
   templateName: "author",

-  // A fullName property should probably go on App.Author,
+  // A fullName property should probably go on the model,
-  // but we're doing it here for the example
+  // but we're doing it here for the sake of example
   fullName: (function() {
     return this.get("author").get("firstName") + " " + this.get("author").get("lastName");
   }).property("firstName","lastName")